tessercat/pbx-chat/README.md

-# PBX chat client
+# PBX verto client

-FreeSWITCH verto chat client
+FreeSWITCH verto client
 for the PBX project.

 To develop,
-clone this repo to `/opt/pbx/chat` as the `pbx-web` user and init the npm project.
+clone this repo to `/opt/pbx/verto` as the `pbx-web` user and init the npm project.
 Run `npm run-script build`